athos/Postmortem/README.md

 ```

 Similarly, `reset!` is useful to clear the whole log data at a time, rathar than
-clearing each individual log entry one by one calling `reset-for!`:
+clearing each individual log entry one by one calling `reset-key!`:

 ```clojure
 (pm/logs)